lydianlights/cayuse-test/README.md

 ## Technologies

-The API server is build using Node + Express.
-The client app is build using Vue.js.
+The API server is built using Node + Express.
+The client app is built using Vue.js.